 To create a player you have most likely used a few HTTP methods with the Player Configuration APIs, such as:

-• Update the player using a PATCH to https://players.api.brightcove.com/v2/accounts//players//configuration
+to https://players.api.brightcove.com/v2/accounts//players - Update the player using a

-• Publish the updated player using a POST to https://players.api.brightcove.com/v2/accounts//players//publish
+to https://players.api.brightcove.com/v2/accounts//players//configuration - Publish the updated player using a

 A similar approach will be used for child players using the embed APIs.
 At a very high level you will:

-• Publish the child player using a POST to https://players.api.brightcove.com/v2/accounts//players//embeds/$EMBED_ID/publish
+to https://players.api.brightcove.com/v2/accounts//players//embeds/$EMBED_ID/configuration - Publish the child player using a

 The following content describes the process in detail.